Lillian M. N. Stevens: National Conference of Charities and Corrections

-Stevens was corresponding secretary representing Maine for the National Conference of Charities and Corrections.
+Stevens was corresponding secretary representing Maine for the National Conference of Charities and Correction.
 Begun under the American Social Science Association, in 1879 the organization changed its name to the National Conference of Charities and Correction, a name it bore for nearly forty years.
 "By 1880 the number of members had grown to over 125, most of whom were representatives of public institutions or agencies and delegates of private bodies."
 In the 1888 conference at Baltimore, the issue of women police matrons came up.
 Lillian Stevens reported: "As a Maine woman I take great pride in saying that the first police matron in this country was appointed in Portland."
-Stevens served on the standing committee On the Co-operation of Women in the Management of Charitable Reformatory and Penal Institutions.
+Stevens served on the standing committee on the Co-operation of Women in the Management of Charitable Reformatory and Penal Institutions.